 Why partner with MOR?
 Make a difference

 MOR invites you to become a corporate partner.
 As a corporate partner, you’ll be part of bringing compelling and beautiful new works to the world.
 You’ll also help sustain MOR’s unique mission.
 MOR is the only organization in the world with a continuing initiative to commission new Holocaust-inspired music by today’s leading composers.
 MOR has commissioned and premiered over thirty new works that include chamber music, opera, song, oratorio, dance and film score.
 We tell stories that communicate urgent lessons for today, and we look beyond the Holocaust itself to the experience of others who have been excluded or persecuted for their faith, ethnicity, gender or sexuality.
 Together, we can continue sharing stories that the world needs to hear, and that communicate profound messages that are more relevant than ever today.
-For more information about these sponsorships for either our Seattle or San Francisco performances, please contact MOR Development Associate Addie Newcombe at email@example.com or by phone at (206) 365-7770
+For more information about these sponsorships for either our Seattle or San Francisco performances, please contact us at firstname.lastname@example.org or call (206) 365-7770

-MOR’s 2017-18 season combines historic repertoire with the premieres of three newly commissioned works inspired by Japanese and Japanese American wartime experience.
-Drawing on poetry, music, and art by victims and survivors of the incarceration camps and nuclear bombings, these MOR commissions make eloquent statements about our common humanity.
+MOR’s 2019-2020 season combines historic repertoire with the premieres of two newly commissioned works.
+Drawing on poetry, music, and art that confronts intolerance, these MOR commissions make eloquent statements about our common humanity.

 Since 1998, Music of Remembrance has remembered the Holocaust by discovering and preserving music by composers who dared to create even in those darkest of times, and by commissioning and premiering new Holocaust-inspired works by some of today’s leading composers.
 The Holocaust’s legacy calls on us to honor the experience of all people who have been excluded or persecuted because of their nationality, ethnicity, faith or sexuality.